psychopy/workshops/source/3days/day2/pavlovia.rst

 So your task was running perfectly offline, then you pushed it online, and it doesn't work - why?
 There are lot's of reasons something might not work online, but the most common errors are coding errors.

 Remember that locally PsychoPy runs a compiled python experiment.
-Online pavlovia runs your compiled *Javascript* experiment which uses the `PsychoJS library <https://github.com/psychopy/psychojs>`_.
+Online pavlovia runs your compiled *JavaScript* experiment which uses the `PsychoJS library <https://github.com/psychopy/psychojs>`_.

 .. nextSlide::